Mobile Client integration

 Information about Mobile Network types meaning.

-Related User Manuals
+Related User Manuals:

 TRBOnet Mobile Client topology considerationsMobile Client user guide - Android